dmitrievanthony/hc-demo/README.md

 This repository contains *hc-demo-kubernetes.yaml* Kubernetes deployment file.
 If you have a running Kubernetes cluster it's enough to call `kubectl apply -f hc-demo-kuberneres.yaml` to deploy the demo into cluster.

 If you don't have a running Kubernetes cluster yet the following instruction will help you to set it up using [AWS](https://aws.amazon.com/).
+The [Kubernetes and Apache Ignite Deployment on AWS](https://www.gridgain.com/resources/blog/kubernetes-and-apacher-ignitetm-deployment-aws) article could be useful as well.

 First of all, we need to have following command line utilities: `aws`, `kops` and `kubectl`.
 The following instruction helps to install them: